Chordian/sidfactory2/README.md

 #### Editor

 - Added automatic update of build data which is printed in right bottom of the splash screen
-- Added PNG support
-- Added a temporary embedded logo
+- Added PNG support and a temporary embedded logo
 - Pressing **End** in a table will set the row of the last occurrence of a zero-only row found from the bottom and upwards
 - OrderlistOverview: Added **Ctrl+Enter** to move to and start playing from position
 - OrderlistOverview: Mouse left-click will select and move tracks view to position
 - OrderlistOverview: Mouse double-click will select and move tracks view to position and start playing from position
-- OrderlistOverview: **Page Up** and **Page Down** implemented (skips 20 lines)
+- OrderlistOverview: Implemented **Page Up** and **Page Down** (skips 20 lines)
 - OrderlistOverview: Added **Home** which goes to top visible then first index, and **End** which goes to last visible then last index
-- Tracks and orderlist focus: Fixed issue where cursor position would be misaligned when focusing on orderlist entry and pressing **Ctrl+G**
+- Tracks and order list focus: Fixed issue where cursor position would be misaligned when focusing on order list entry and pressing **Ctrl+G**
 - Changed **Shift+F2** to play from the event position of the top current sequence of the track in focus (or last in focus)
 - Added **Space** during table edit for previewing the last note played with **Shift+[note]** value (this will do nothing if not already in "play through input" mode)